 Editor's Review

-Kebaso acknowledged that some Kenyans were sceptical of his initiatives.
+Kebaso acknowledged that some Kenyans were skeptical of his initiatives.

 Morara Kebaso has offered to refund Kenyans who believe he has been duping the public.

-In a statement dated Saturday, September 21, Kebaso acknowledged that some Kenyans were sceptical of his initiatives to expose the government for various ills.
+In a statement dated Saturday, September 21, Kebaso acknowledged that some Kenyans were skeptical of his initiatives to expose the government for various ills.

 He noted that some believed he was doing the expose for his benefit, allegations that he denied.